This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 On the GUI, click Try Now to go to the Welcome to the OceanBase Deployment Wizard page.
 On the page that appears, select OceanBase and supporting tools and click Installation to go to the OceanBase Database deployment page.

-On the Deployment Configuration page, you can specify the cluster name, load type, and components to deploy, as shown in the following figure:
+On the Deployment Configuration page, you can specify the cluster name, load type, and components to deploy.

 Click Next Step to go to the Node Configuration page.